nobuyukinyuu/tile-extruder/README.md

 ![](extruder_title.png)
 ================
-Extrude and pad tilemaps.
+Extrude and pad tilesets.
 No more seams!

 ## How to use
   Having trouble with seams in your tilemap rendering?
 TileExtruder can help, taking the edge pixels of all tiles in a tileset, reversing the edge pixels in a "bidi" fashion, and extruding them outwards by the value you specify.
 In addition, TileExtruder can space tiles a certain distance apart to prevent tiles from bleeding into each other.